-This list below shows different organic fertilizer types that are more natural to use in your garden.
+The list below shows different organic fertilizer types that are more natural to use in your garden.
 There are multiple companies that sell each of these types of fertilizers, and some you can even make at home.

-Compost is broken down organic material that can be added back into the soil to help your plants grow.
+Compost is broken-down organic material that can be added back into the soil to help your plants grow.
 You can even make your own Compost while minimizing your waste.
 You can compost fruit and vegetable scraps, coffee grounds, crushed eggshells, and more.
 If you don’t want to have your own composter, you can also purchase bags of compost from a local nursery or places like Lowes and Home Depot.
 Compost requires a moderate amount of time to break down and add nutrients to your soil.

 2. Cow Manure

 The cow manure you’ll want to use is actually composted manure.
-It’s aged and mixed with compost, and overtime as it breaks down it adds nutrients to your soil.
+It’s aged and mixed with compost, and over time as it breaks down it adds nutrients to your soil.
 Composted cow manure adds both macro and micronutrients to your soil, helps microbial life, and improves your soil structure and texture.
 It helps your soil hold water while also holding air.
 My favorite to use is Black Kow which, currently, you can purchase from Lowes for about $5.
 Cow manure is moderate when it comes to the amount of time required to break down and add nutrients to your soil.

 3. Worm Castings

 Also called vermicompost, worm castings are like compost on steroids.
 It’s a plant superfood.
 The earthworms break down organic matter so that it includes a higher saturation of nutrients compared to regular compost.
 This means a little goes a long way.
-Worm castings include macronutrients and well as micronutrients.
+Worm castings include macronutrients as well as micronutrients.
 They also have a neutral pH of 7.

 4. Blood Meal